Just this morning I was reminded of an interesting communiqué I received several years ago.

 - Select the right parents… the ones who can give you a multi-million dollar trust fund.
 (Probably not an option.)

-- Save up enough cash to pay all your bills for a year if you don’t have an income…
+- Save up enough cash to pay all your bills for a year if you wind up without an income some day down the road…

 - Keep your day job and freelance part-time.
 (If you don’t have a day job, get one.)